 The Organization is exposed to various risks through its financial instruments.
 These risks include:

 Interest risk

-The Organization is subject to interest rate risk from bank indebtedness and maturing cash equivalents and term deposits bearing interest at variable rates.
+The Organization is subject to interest rate risk from maturing cash equivalents and term deposits and its credit facility bearing interest at variable rates.